 Artist Bio

-Luke Ott is an artist from northeast Pennsylvania.
-Born, raised, and currently residing in this picturesque landscape, he has established a profound connection with his surroundings that significantly influences his creative endeavors.
-Luke's journey in the realm of art continued at Kutztown University, where he pursued a major in art education with a notable concentration in watercolor.
+Luke Ott is an artist from Northeast Pennsylvania.
+After high school, Luke's journey in the realm of art continued at Kutztown University, where he pursued a major in art education with a concentration in watercolor.

-Luke Ott has embarked on a passionate career as a high school art educator, imparting his knowledge and enthusiasm for artistic expression to young minds since 2009.
-Over the years, his teaching experiences have not only nurtured his students' artistic growth but have also deepened his own appreciation for the transformative power of creativity.
+Since his time in Kutztown, Luke Ott has embarked on a passionate career as a high school art educator, sharing his knowledge and enthusiasm for artistic expression with his students since 2009.
+Over the years, his teaching experiences have not only nurtured his students' artistic growth but have also deepened his own appreciation for the creative process.
+While Luke's foundation was laid in watercolor, ceramics has become his passion in recent years.

-With an unquenchable thirst for artistic exploration, Luke Ott continues to evolve as an artist, pushing boundaries, and blurring the lines between mediums.
-As he navigates the ever-shifting landscapes of creativity, Luke remains committed to both his role as an educator and his journey as an artist, leaving a lasting mark on both his students and the wider art world.
+Over the years, Luke Ott's work has been exhibited in numerous shows and events locally.
+Recently he has broken out of the local scene, showing work in both national and international exhibitions.
+Luke Ott continues to evolve as an artist, pushing boundaries, and blurring the lines between mediums.
+As he navigates the ever-shifting landscapes of creativity, Luke remains committed to both his role as an educator and his journey as an artist, leaving a lasting mark on his students and the wider art world.

 Artist Statement